daniel-rusu/pods4k/README.md

 ## Minimum Requirements

 * Kotlin 1.9.25
+    * This library is K2 compatible as it's used in other projects that use Kotlin 2.1 etc.
 * JDK 11
     * Automated tests are run on JDK LTS releases 11, 17, & 21